thiloklein/thiloklein.github.io/teaching/viz/index.md

 						</hgroup>
 					</header>
 					<div class="content">
-<p>The <a href="http://rcharts.io">rCharts</a> package allows you to create, customize and publish interactive javascript visualisations from R using a <a href="http://www.statmethods.net/advgraphs/trellis.html">lattice</a> style plotting interface.</p>
+<p>The <a href="http://rcharts.io">rCharts</a> package allows you to create, customize and publish interactive javascript visualisations from R using a <a href="http://www.statmethods.net/advgraphs/trellis.html">lattice</a> style plotting interface.
 </p>
 					</div>
 					<footer>